CBO Financial

 The desire to make things better is what drives CBO Financial.

-CBO Financial is Able to Fill a Need for a Sector that Banks Either Ignore or Perceive as High-Risk
+CBO Financial Fills Financing Gaps for a Sector that Banks Perceive as High-Risk

 We understand the challenges faced by project sponsors working in low-income communities

 CBO is dedicated to funding projects that will help to revitalize the nation’s most disadvantaged communities.
-We work throughout the United States and its territories including Puerto Rico, Guam, and the USVI; in fact we were the first to fund New Markets Tax Credit transactions in Puerto Rico, and recently took a leadership role in helping a Guam-based client secure an allocation award.
+We work throughout the United States and its territories including Guam, Puerto Rico and the USVI; in fact CBO Financial was the first to fund New Markets Tax Credit transactions in Guam and Puerto Rico, including securing direct allocations for clients.

 Over $1 billion into low-income communities nationwide